canonical/kafka-k8s-operator/docs/how-to/schemas.md

 ## Prerequisites

 Follow the steps of the [How to deploy Charmed Apache Kafka K8s](https://discourse.charmhub.io/t/charmed-kafka-k8s-documentation-how-to-deploy/13266) guide to set up the environment.
-For this guide, we will need an active Charmed Apache Kafka K8s application, related to an active Charmed Apache ZooKeeper K8s application.
+For this guide, we will need an active Charmed Apache Kafka K8s application, integrated with an active Charmed Apache ZooKeeper K8s application.

 ## Deploy and set up Karapace